About Her Well Being

 I like to think I do my best work within the powerful intersection of these two ancient sister sciences that seek harmony and balance between body, mind, and spirit.
 Ayurveda helps me be strong with soothing routines, nurturing foods, and healing herbs.
 Yoga keeps me moving, breathing deep, and feeling centered and calm.
 I consider myself a life-long student of both and the more I learn, the more I enjoy their many gifts.

-In 2009, I completed training as a Certified Ayurvedic Educator (CAE) and a Certified Panchakarma Technician (CPT) in 2010 at Kanyakumari Ayurveda & Yoga Center in Glendale, Wisconsin.
-I completed training as a Certified Ayurvedic Practitioner (CAP) in 2012.
+In 2009, I completed training as a Certified Ayurvedic Educator (CAE) and as a Certified Panchakarma Technician (CPT) not including at Kanyakumari Ayurveda & Yoga Center in Glendale, Wisconsin (closed in 2016).
+I completed training as a Certified Ayurvedic Practitioner (CAP).
 I’ve been a Professional Member of the National Ayurvedic Medical Association since 2014.

-The CAE and CAP training included over 1500 hours of training including Western and Eastern Anatomy & Physiology; not including a year-long supervised internship with a senior practitioner.
+The CAE and CAP training included over 1500 hours of training including Western and Eastern Anatomy & Physiology.
+That doesn’t include a year-long supervised internship with a Senior Practitioner.
 The CPT training included over 100 hours of training not including a supervised internship with the Panchakarma Director.
+Kanyakumari Ayurveda was a NAMA-accredited school of Ayurveda & Yoga as was all of their professional programs.

 After I graduated, I was an assistant teacher for Kanyakumari’s Ayurvedic Health Counselor program from 2013 to 2015 and supervised Ayurvedic Health Counselor interns until 2018.
 I’m a founding member of the Milwaukee Ayurveda Collective based at A Space for Change where I see Ayurveda and yoga clients.